Updated June 12, 2023

 And it worked.

-A business leader who works with a coach has to recognize that the coach brings support and perspective that the business leader himself or herself could not provide alone.
-The outside perspective is crucial, but so is the simple fact that some people are wired to coach while others are wired to perform.
+A person who works with a coach has to recognize that the coach brings support and perspective that the person himself or herself could not provide alone.
+The outside perspective is crucial, but so is the simple ide that some people are wired to coach while others are wired to perform.

-By the way, Phil Jackson made Michael Jordan work.
+By the way, Phil Jackson expected Michael Jordan to work.
 And Jordan did the work because he knew it would make him better.
 That’s how it works when coaches and clients work well together.